vlang/v/doc/docs.md

 3. Create a public repository on github.com.
 4. Connect your local repository to the remote repository and push the changes.
-5. Add your module to the public V module registry VPM: https://vpm.vlang.io/new
+5. Add your package to the public V package registry VPM: https://vpm.vlang.io/new

-	You will have to login with your Github account to register the module.
+	You will have to login with your Github account to register the package.
 	**Warning:** _Currently it is not possible to edit your entry after submitting.
-	Check your module name and github url twice as this cannot be changed by you later._
+	Check your package name and github url twice as this cannot be changed by you later._
-6. The final module name is a combination of your github account and the module name you provided e.g. `mygithubname.mymodule`.
+6. The final package name is a combination of your github account and the package name you provided e.g. `mygithubname.mypackage`.

-**Optional:** tag your V module with `vlang` and `vlang-module` on github.com to allow for a better search experience.
+**Optional:** tag your V package with `vlang` and `vlang-package` on github.com to allow for a better search experience.

 # Advanced Topics